Sunday, 26 October 2014

 Jacobus’ ancestors immigrated to Cape Town from Germany in 1717.
 His grandfather was an architect in Stellenbosch, Herman Combrinck.
 His father, Petrus Arnoldus Combrinck was a missionary and schoolmaster in Paarl.

 Jacobus was born in Worcester on 21 May 1828.
 His second wife was married to one of the Graaff’s who passed away.
 She and Jacobus married.
-(Dommisse, E. 2011:25) When his own father passed away and in order to help his mom make ends meat, he was employed at age 10 by a family friends, Johannes Mechau.
+(Dommisse, E. 2011:25) When his own father passed away and in order to help his mom make ends meet, he was employed at age 10 by a family friend, Johannes Mechau.
 (Dommisse, E. 2011:25 and Simons, PB, 2000:13)

 In 1857 Jacobus entered into a partnership with Henry John William Ross.
 Combrinck & Ross developed into a successful butchery.
 Their clients included households, the British Navy and Army and several state departments.
 (Dommisse, E. 2011:25)